 - Common terminal is the part of a relay that moves.
 It selects between the NC and NO terminals depending on the state of the coil.

-How to Wire High Voltage Device to the Relay
+How to Wire High Voltage Devices to the Relay

 In the diagram below, we demonstrate the normally closed configuration.
 The common terminal will be at the normally closed contact in its normal state, thereby completing the circuit with the 220VAC source.
 This means that the lamp will be in the ON state.

-How to Connect an SRD-5VDC-SL-C 5V Relay to RPi
+How to Connect a 5V Relay to the Raspberry Pi

-Now that we have seen how the relay works, it’s time to connect it to our RPi.
+Now that we have seen how the relay works, it’s time to connect it to our Raspberry Pi.
 We will need the following components:

 - Raspberry Pi

-In the circuit diagram above, notice how we connect a diode between a relay’s coils (in parallel with a relay coil).
-We connect the diode in this configuration to prevent voltage spikes or back electromotive force (EMF) when we disconnect power from the relay.
+In the circuit diagram above, we connect a diode between the relay’s coils (in parallel with relay coil) to prevent voltage spikes or back electromotive force (EMF) when power is disconnected from the relay.

-For us to understand this principle, we need to have the basics of electromagnetic induction.
-To quickly recall, this is a process of using magnetic fields to produce an EMF.
 When a current is flowing through the relay coil, a magnetic field is created.
 So when the current suddenly stops flowing, the magnetic field in the coil needs to dissipate.
 This causes a huge EMF to build up on the open junctions of the relay coil.
-A diode will block the flow of back EMF when we connect it with reverse polarity, thereby protecting our circuit.
+A diode will block the flow of back EMF, thereby protecting our circuit.

-In this section, we will demonstrate an example project.
+In this section, we will build an example project.
 We will connect the SRD-05VDC-SL-C relay to a 120V-240V lamp and turn on the relay when the temperature reading from a thermistor drops below a threshold value.
-For that, we are going to add a thermistor (NTC 100K) and a 220VAC source to our list of components.

 In the equation above, Vc, Vs, and C are known.
 We will write a program that will measure the time t and R. Using these parameters, we will use the Steinhart-Hart equation to convert the resistance to a temperature value.

-- Initialize the time.
-Convert GPIO23 to an input pin and GPIO18 to an output pin and write a value of 1 to GPIO18.
+- Convert GPIO23 to an input pin and GPIO18 to an output pin and write a value of 1 to GPIO18.
 This will charge the capacitor.

-- When the capacitor voltage reaches roughly 40% of Vs (RPi pin voltage) The input pin will register the input as HIGH.
+- When the capacitor voltage reaches roughly 40% of Vs (Raspberry Pi pin voltage) The input pin (GPIO23) will register the input as HIGH.
 The time it takes for the pin to change from LOW to HIGH is proportional to the resistance of the thermistor at that time.

-To get started, I highly suggest you make use of the “pi_analog” library which you can find here.
-It is a convenient library which you can use to measure resistive circuits on your RPi.
-Follow the instructions to install the library on your RPi.
+We are going to use the PiAnalog Python library (which you can find here) to program the temperature sensor.
+It is a convenient library which you can use to measure resistive circuits on your Raspberry Pi.

 git clone https://github.com/simonmonk/pi_analog.git cd pi_analog sudo python3 setup.py install